-Independent Living Homes BC
+Independent Living Homes in BC

 Enjoy your freedom in beautiful British Columbia

 Independent living homes are designed for self-sufficient, well, and, active seniors.
 While you will receive assistance in emergencies and with some daily tasks, the staff will not always be around you; independent living homes are not intended for those who need constant care.
 Unlike assisted living care, for example, you will be responsible for your day-to-day well-being.

 Independent lifestyle often involves wellness programs onsite; there may be hobby rooms and fitness facilities, book rooms, walking trails and many other features of the home that create a wonderful community.
 Communal areas in these residences increase your social life and open up new activities and opportunities for growth.
 Homes may also have nurses on staff, especially if there are other care options on the site, such as long-term or memory care.

 BC independent independent living seniors' communities